 Understanding Food Labels: The Basics

 Grocery Shopping.
 A dreaded task to many.
-It can be this overwhelming experience, you can be left feeling clueless and throw into the rabbit hole with no landing in sight.
+It can be this overwhelming experience.
+You can be left feeling clueless and thrown into the rabbit hole with no landing in sight.
 Is this a Real Food or a Processed Real Food.
 Wait?
 Processed Real Food?
 That is a thing.
 You bet it is.

 Before you throw in the towel, let's just pull it back a bit.
 Take a few steps back and keep things at it's simplest.
 The simplest is typically, the easiest to navigate.
 It is ok for things to be easy.
 Life is hard enough as it is.
 So give yourself a break when it comes to your nutrition.